-With regards to gum-numbing agents, while they have been found to be effective, it is very dangerous.
+With regards to gum-numbing agents, while they have been found to be effective, it may be potentially dangerous.
 Popular pediatrician, Dr. Sears says on his website, "We do not recommend commercial gum-numbing substances because it is difficult to learn their exact contents and find research that validates their safety."